Code-Institute-Submissions/milestone-project-two-12/README.md

 <br><br>

 - The user can have a go at the 3 questions in the section and see how they get on

+# Further Testing (THIS NEEDS TO BE COMMITED)

+1) The website was tested on three different internet browsers
+    - Google Chrome
+    - Microsoft Edge
+    - Internet Explorer 11

+2) All links on the website were clicked on to make sure they work as expected.
+All links opened as expected.

+3) The website was viewed (all pages) on various mobile and tablet devices by using the Inspect feature.
+The following devices were tested
+    - Moto G4
+    - Galaxy S5
+    - Pixel 2
+    - Pixel 2L
+    - iPhone 5/SE
+    - iPhone 6/7/8
+    - iPhone 6/7/8 plus
+    - iPhone X
+    - iPad
+    - iPad Pro
+    - Surface Duo
+    - Galaxy Fold

+4) The website was tested on an actual iPhone 11 in addition to laptop/PC.